serlo/api.serlo.org/README.md

 ### Stop

-Interrupt the `yarn start` command to stop the dev server and run `yarn down` to remove all containers.
+Interrupt the `yarn start` command to stop the dev server and run `yarn stop:redis` to stop Redis.

 ### Automatically check your codebase before pushing